thushjandan/pifina/docs/user-guide/architecture.md

 Runs on the sender or receiver side like on a Linux server.
 It collects performance counters from the NVIDIA Connect-X network interface cards and forwards them to the Pifina collector

 ## Pifina collector
 Exposes a Protobuf API for receiving metrics from Tofino probes and NIC probes.
-In addition, it serves the web application to manage and to visualise the metrics.
+In addition, it serves the web application to visualise the metrics.

 ## Pifina web application
 It is a single page application, visualises the metrics.
 It opens a HTTP/2 Server sent event channel to the Pifina collector.
 In that way, metrics arrive on the dashboard at almost real time.